Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/install_V2_product.md

 **install arduino eclipse product**

  1. [Download the product version for your platform from ](http://eclipse.baeyens.it/download.php)
- 2. Unzip the file downloaded in a folder without spaces ( I assume c:/eclipse)
+ 2. Unpack the file downloaded in a folder without spaces ( I assume c:/eclipse)

  **Party success**